nymacro/gerbil-sdl2/README.md

 ## Example

-See `test_sdl.ss` for an example of how to use these bindings.
+See `examples` for examples of how to use these bindings.

+Try the following:

 ```
-gxi test_sdl.ss
+gxi examples/life.ss
 ```

 ## Credits